 First, patient cost estimation software can increase upfront revenue collected.

-In a January 2022 PYMNTS report, 89% of patients surveyed believe that it's easy to pay upfront when they know their bill beforehand.
-As a result, Florida's Health First health system increased upfront collections by 27% and reached 2.7% of net revenue in point-of-service collections compared to the industry benchmark of 0.7% after moving to a 100% of patients receiving cost estimates policy.
+In a January 2022 PYMNTS report, 89 percent of patients surveyed believe that it's easy to pay upfront when they know their bill beforehand.

-Similarly, California-based clinical lab testing company Counsyl increased revenue collected from patients by 63% after adopting a patient cost estimation tool.
-The software also helped Counsyl increase its Net Promoter Score (NPS) by 4% for customer satisfaction.
+This finding was borne out at Florida's four-hospital healthcare system Health First.
+After determining that all patients–self-pay and insured–needed patient cost estimates, they adopted a “100 percent estimate, 100 percent ask” protocol.
+This shift increased upfront collections by 27 percent, helping the system reach 2.7 percent of net revenue in point-of-service collections compared to the industry benchmark of 0.7 percent.
+Similarly, California-based clinical lab testing company Counsyl increased revenue collected from patients by 63 percent after adopting a patient cost estimation tool.
+The software also helped Counsyl increase its Net Promoter Score (NPS) by 4 percent for customer satisfaction.

-A reference study by Experian and PYMNTS found that patients who were not provided cost estimates ahead of time were less satisfied than patients who were provided estimates.
-Specifically, 78% of patients who did not receive an estimate were satisfied with their doctor, whereas 88% of patients who received an estimate said they were satisfied.
+A study by Experian and PYMNTS found that patients who were not provided cost estimates ahead of time were less satisfied than patients who were provided estimates.
+Specifically, 78 percent of patients who did not receive an estimate were satisfied with their doctor, whereas 88 percent of patients who received an estimate said they were satisfied.

 Patient cost estimate tools are relatively new to the market.
-A January 2022 PYMNTS survey revealed that only 30% of patients had received a cost estimate ahead of services.
+A January 2022 PYMNTS survey revealed that only 30 percent of patients had received a cost estimate ahead of services.

-Therefore, patient cost estimate platforms can make you stand out in your local market.
-According to Deloitte, 60% of patients are more likely to choose a provider that is open with prices compared to local providers who are not.
+Therefore, patient cost estimate platforms can help you stand out in your local market.
+According to Deloitte, 60 percent of patients are more likely to choose a provider that provides prices compared to local providers who are not.

 Get in Compliance With the No Surprises Act and Avoid Penalties